thecrabbyadmin/thecrabbyadmin.github.io/_drafts/20202-11-15-Keep-Your-Names-Short.md

 ---
 layout: single
-title: "Keep Your Names Short"
+title: "Don't Use Special Characters in Your File Names"
 excerpt: "."
 date: 2018-08-14
 last_modified_at: 2018-08-17